Cat-Ching's Divine Will

 Just be aware that you won't be able to recover thrown Gitan that misses its target.

-Poison Arrow Trap / Wooden Arrow Trap
+3 Poison Arrow 2 Wooden Arrow

 A single Poison Arrow reduces enemy attack power by about 50%.